If you have been sent a request for further information you can login to the Kent applicant portal and attach this document.

 It is essential that you enrol online as soon as possible.
 Look out for your 'How to enrol' email in your applicant portal in-tray.

 Registration will take place remotely.
-You don’t need to do anything further once you’ve completed your enrolment – we’ll let you know by email when your registration is complete and you are officially registered as a University of Kent student.
+You don’t need to do anything further once you’ve completed your enrolment, however please do check your emails in case our teams need any further information from you in order to register you.
+We’ll let you know by email when your registration is complete and you are officially registered as a University of Kent student.
 We’ll also let you know how you will receive your KentOne student ID card.

 For more information about this, please visit our ‘how to enrol’ page

 International student support and health

 Our National Health Service (NHS) provides a range of services for both UK and international students and these are available for you to use if you need them.

 University provides a range of welfare services including counselling, mental health and

 wellbeing support.
 The College Life Team is your first port of